KevCaz/KevCazWebsite/index.markdown

 ## What am I doing ?

 <p style='text-align: justify;'>
-  Behind the aesthetic value of the world's biodiversity, there is one exciting challenge: revealing the causes of species distribution.
-  Indeed, biogeographers strive to find the variables that explain past and present geographical distribution of species.
+Behind the aesthetic value of Earth's biodiversity, there is one exciting challenge: unravelling the underlying causes of species' geographic distribution.
+Indeed, biogeographers strive to find the set of variables that best explains past and present distribution in order to accurately forecast tomorrow's species occurrences.
+This understanding is crucial to foresee and control impacts of anthropogenic forcing on biodiversity loss.
-  Such factors are also the keys to forecast accurately tomorrow's species occurrences and inform us about what we should do now to reduce the ongoing mass extinction.
 </p>
 <p style='text-align: justify;'>
-  Beyond classical variables such as temperature, precipitation, soil quality, Biogeographers must take evolutionary processes and interactions networks into account to improve forecasts of future biodiversity.
-To do so, as a first step, theoretical models are appropriate tools to unify knowledge from different realms of ecology.
-Therefore, during my PhD, I am looking for elegant methods to produce integrated models.
-I hope my work will be helpful to understand the respective contribution of the different processes to species distributions over spatial scales.
+Beyond classical variables such as temperature, precipitations and edaphic factors, Biogeographers must take evolutionary processes and ecological interactions into account to better estimate future biodiversity at global scale.
+Working in this context, my Phd thesis project focuses on one particular theoretical issue: the relationship between ecological interactions and species co-occurrence.
+As theory predicts that species's range limits are affected by many factors including ecological interactions, there must be a link between co-occurrence of species and their biological association.
+Therefore I search for elegant methods to address questions pertaining to this link in order to sustain the development of emerging joint species distribution models, which I think could improve our predictions of future changes in biodiversity.
 </p>

 <br>